 When to See Your Veterinarian

 - If the redness associated with a tick bite persists or increases

 - If you notice any discharge from the area where the tick was removed

-Please note that any human health concerns should be addressed by your physician.
+Please note that any human health concerns regarding tick exposure or tick bites should be addressed by your physician.